jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

         └── rr_growth_rate: float
 ```

-Each class is a callable that takes `from_dt: date` and `to_dt: date` arguments and returns the total (or in some cases average) line item value from but excluding the first date to and including the second date.
+Each class is a callable that takes `from_dt: date` and `to_dt: date` arguments and returns the total (or in some cases average) line item value.
+Values are from but excluding the first date, and to and including the second date.
 This argument convention aligns with using consecutive `(start date, end date]` periods.

 ## Line item classes

 Building line items as class instances with subitems as attributes gives the model structure.
 Subitems are accessible through regular dot notation.
-Each line items is a separate class, although `OperatingExpenses`, `RealEstateTaxes`, and `ReplacementReserves` are essentially the same classes with different property names.
+Each line item is a separate class, although `OperatingExpenses`, `RealEstateTaxes`, and `ReplacementReserves` are essentially the same classes with different property names.
+Each of these three classes model expenses that start at some value and grow stepwise at some specified, fixed interval (monthly, semi-annually).
 This type of periodic growth is a common pattern, so it might make sense to abstract these lines into a separate class.

-Not shown in the overview diagram above is that each line item class is a subclass of `FixedIntervalSeries` from the `models.py` file.
+Each line item class is a subclass of `FixedIntervalSeries` from the `models.py` file.
 The `FixedIntervalSeries` class takes `ref_date: date` and `freq: RelativeDelta` constructor parameters.
-It has a single method `periods` that returns a generator yielding a series of dates with an even offset defined by the `freq` property.
+It has a single method `periods` that returns a generator yielding a series of dates with a constant offset defined by the `freq` property.

 ```python
 class FixedIntervalSeries(BaseModel):